-Employers who routinely review employee performance and conduct regular employee evaluations reap tremendous benefits:
+Employers who routinely monitor employee performance and conduct regular performance reviews reap tremendous benefits.
+Among them:

-This article provides an overview of the evaluation process; for step-by-step instructions and forms for conducting performance evaluations, including tips on creating performance objectives, observing and documenting employee performance, writing appraisals, holding evaluation meetings, and more, see The Performance Appraisal Handbook: Legal & Practical Rules for Managers, by Amy DelPo (Nolo).
+This article provides an overview of the evaluation process; for step-by-step instructions and forms for conducting performance evaluations, see Dealing With Problem Employees, by Amy DelPo & Lisa Guerin (Nolo).

 Before you can accurately evaluate employee performance, you need to establish a system to measure that performance.
 For each employee, you need to come up with performance standards and goals.

 Goals.
 Unlike performance standards, goals should be tailored to each employee; they will depend on the individual worker's strengths and weaknesses.
 For example, a goal for a graphic artist might be learning a new software program that will make his or her work more efficient; for an accounting professional, a goal might be to take the exam to become a certified public accountant.
-Your workers can help you figure out what reasonable goals should be.
+Your workers can help you figure out what goals are reasonable and appropriate.

 Once you have defined the standards and goals for each position and worker, write them down and hand them out to your employees.
 This will let your employees know what you expect and what they will have to achieve during the year to receive a positive evaluation.